 For a Network Link

 - Network Dashboard – The flow map shows KPIs for each link.
-Click on a link to view KPI time charts and KPIs per Connection.
+Click a link to view KPI time charts and KPIs per Connection.

 For a Tier